8 Best Credit Cards for Side Hustles

 There’s no law against putting business expenses on a personal card, or personal expenses on a business card.
 Both card types function the same way, swiping (or tapping) to purchase things and then paying the bill later.

-That being said, it’s handy for accounting and tax purposes to keep your business expenses separate from your personal ones.
 Here’s a table summarizing the key differences between personal and business credit cards:

 differences between personal vs business credit cards